amtul-188/FitHub-Smart-Fitness-Assistant-using-Computer-Vision/README.md

 # FitHub-Smart-Fitness-Assistant-using-Computer-Vision
-FitHub leverages AI, OpenCV, and MediaPipe to detect and count bicep curl repetitions while analyzing exercise form.
-The system delivers real-time feedback on posture and movement, helping users maintain proper technique and reduce injury risks.
+FitHub is an intelligent fitness monitoring system built with Python, OpenCV, and MediaPipe.
+It detects bicep curl movements, counts repetitions, and analyzes posture in real time, offering users accurate feedback to improve exercise technique and workout performance.